 What happens when an in-the-money commodity options contract expires?

-In commodity trading, an in-the-money (ITM) options contract does not settle in cash upon expiry.
-Instead, it automatically converts into a futures contract for the underlying commodity, such as crude oil, gold, or silver.
+In commodity derivatives, when an in-the-money (ITM) options contract expires, it doesn’t settle in cash like equity options.
+Instead, it gets automatically converted into a futures contract of the underlying commodity—such as crude oil, silver, or gold.

-Exit positions before expiry if you do not want a futures contract.
+- Exit your ITM option position before expiry if you do not want to hold a futures contract

 Related Articles